aditya800/Data_Structures/README.md

 # Data_Structures
 Data Structures Library

-### Arrays:
+## Arrays:

-Remove an element k from an array of size N.
+Remove an element k from an array of size N.\n
 Insert k into an ordered array of size N. Check for capacity in array.
 Implement a basic ArrayList class
 Implement iterative & recursive binary search